Table of Contents

 Steps of Cell Signalling

-Cell signalling comprises of three stages:
+Cell signalling comprises of many stages:

-Response: the required outcome for example transcription of proteins.
+- Response: the required outcome, for example, transcription of proteins.